-By: Nikita K. Espangel, resident of Ngkeklau village
+By: Nikita K. Espangel, page resident of Ngkeklau village

 In the village of Ngkeklau, located on the east side of Palau’s main island of Babeldoab, only three homes remain standing.
 Whilst Typhoon Bopha’s winds were strong, it was the storm surge that ultimately destroyed and flooded the small village.

 The village was evacuated on December 1, 2012 where the villager’s sought shelter at Palau’s Capitol building.
 After the typhoon, as the villagers returned from the shelter, they were shocked to find that their homes were either blown away or had moved entirely.
 Contents of their homes found their way out of their homes and were strewn all over the surrounding grass and trees.